wrzlbrmft/imapcopy/README.md

 ```

 **NOTE:** If you use `onlyFoldersNum` in combination with `excludedFolders`,
-keep in mind, that folders excluded by `excludedFolders` will not get a folder
+keep in mind, that excluded folders will not get a folder number for the current
-number for the current run of *imapcopy* (see also *Folder and Message
+run of *imapcopy* (see also *Folder and Message Numbers*).
-Numbers*).

 #### onlyFolderMessagesNum

-If you only want to copy specific messages of a folder, then list the number
+If you want to copy only specific messages of a folder, then list the number
-of the folder and of its messages you want to copy here:
+of the folder and of its messages you want to copy here.

-This will only copy message number 7 of folder number 2 and messages number 8
+This will copy only message number 7 of folder number 2 and messages number 8
 and 9 of folder number 3:

 ```